Philippine Geothermal – World’s 2nd Biggest Geothermal Power Producer

-Perhaps to most Filipinos, geothermal is “alien”, unheard of or maybe just “a not too exciting topic” to delve on.
-But what if the regular Filipino would know that geothermal is a cheaper form of generating energy in a sense that it does not require the purchase and use of fuel?
+Perhaps to most Filipinos, is “alien”, unheard of or maybe just “a not too exciting topic” to delve on.
+But what if the regular Filipino would know that is a cheaper form of generating in a sense that it does not require the purchase and use of fuel?
 And that his country is the second biggest producer in the world next only to United States of America?
 Will it interest him?

 Prince Piero Ginori Conti tested the first geothermal generator on 4 July 1904, at the Larderello dry steam field in Italy.